 Learn a few words in Hungarian.
 During the orientation course you will receive a list of basic words.
 You can check out this website now.
 Hungarians are very appreciative when people make an effort to speak their language, which is considered to be among the world's top three most difficult!
 The younger generation generally speaks English, but people over the age of 30 are more likely to know German.

 Pack wisely.
-Most airlines let you check in one piece of luggage weighing up to 50 pounds (23 kilograms) and carry on one small bag.
+Airlines let you check in one piece of luggage weighing up to 50 pounds (23 kilograms) and carry on one small bag.
 (Detailed information will be available after your acceptance.)
 They charge you a significant amount for overweight luggage.
 Make sure you save some space for presents, and pack for a leisure trip with continental summer temperatures (86-100F with possible showers).
-Get ready for 1-2 occasions which will require business casual attire.
-Don't pack only shorts and tee shirts; and bring a pair of jeans and a sweater for rainy days.
-If you are bringing any electric chargers or appliances, make sure you have transformers and plug adaptors since Hungary uses the standard European 220-240V dual plug network.
+Get ready for several occasions which will require business casual attire (skirts/slacks, shirt, blazer, dress shoes).
+Don't pack only shorts and tee shirts; bring a pair of jeans and a sweater for rainy days.
+If you are bringing any electric chargers or appliances, make sure you have transformers and plug adaptors, since Hungary uses the standard European 220-240V dual plug network.
 Cell phones use the EU standard 900/1800 MHz network.All your costs are basically covered: you will be provided with accommodations and 3 meals a day, and you won't have to worry about getting around or paying entrance fees.
 Your pocket money, however, should cover the gifts you are bringing back home, incidental items and snacks, any extra activities you may do during your free time, or if you feel like you just have to go back to that trendsetting restaurant the next day. $150-200 a week should be more than enough.
 In Hungary, credit/debit cards are not as widely accepted as back home; however, medium and larger grocery stores, better restaurants, and most stores do accept them—primarily VISA or MasterCard, but rarely American Express or Discover.
 You can find an ATM easily, and it is not hard to exchange your dollars into forints at a good rate.

 Be open.
 If you are going on the trip, you have been selected from numerous great applicants eager to rediscover their Hungarian self.
 The overwhelming portion of your trip is being financed by those generous individuals who feel you must be among the few who will get to experience their Hungarian heritage in this unique way.
 Make sure you have a great time by being open to the sights, the stories you'll hear, the feelings expressed by people.
 After all, this is part of who you are.
 So be open to your heritage, be open to yourself.